A Kind of Magic | 5 - 27 August 2022

 Although often taken for granted, the transition of an idea into an object, which at its best can be something beautiful, is nothing less than miraculous.
 The very act of creation, of making, is alchemical; it is the record of an extraordinary transformative process.

-I am also showing a number of sculptural pieces that are staging posts of my career in glass, which highlight my practice over time.
+I also presented a number of sculptural pieces that are staging posts of my career in glass and highlight my practice over time.
 A few years ago I was invited on a residency at the Tacoma Museum of Glass near Seattle, a veritable mecca of glass.
 Never too old to learn something new, I set about making a series of mountains which were blown into wet paper moulds to enhance their surface.

 Article by Peter Layton